What Colors Are Turtles?

 As we continue to learn more about turtles, we can only imagine what other secrets and surprises they may hold.
 By studying their anatomy, behavior, and unique coloration, we can gain a greater appreciation for the beauty and complexity of the natural world.
 In doing so, we can work to protect these incredible animals and ensure that they continue to thrive for generations to come.

-Further Reading: How Do Turtles Show Affection To Humans?
+Further Reading: Do Turtles Have A Penis?